-Alan is always the project leader.
-He has been a professional human factors ergonomist for over 40 years and leads the ergonomics services offered by Humanuse.
+Alan has extensive experience as the team leader for a wide range of ergonomics projects.
+He has been a professional human factors ergonomist for over 45 years and leads the ergonomics services offered by Humanuse.

 His research and teaching activities focused on issues of design and workplace ergonomics as these affect the health, comfort and productivity of workers.
 His research themes included workstation design and carpal tunnel syndrome risk factors for workers, alternative keyboard and input system designs, the performance and health effects of postural strain, and the health and comfort impacts of various environmental stressors, such as the effects of indoor air quality effects on sick building syndrome complaints among office workers, and the effects of office lighting on eyestrain problems among computer workers.

 He has authored and edited Ergonomic Workplace Design for Health, Wellness, and Productivity, co-authored a book on Healthy Buildings, and co-edited Advances in Ergonomics Modeling and Usability Evaluation and the Handbook of Human Factors and Ergonomics Methods, published 40 book chapters and over 250 articles on these topics in the ergonomics and related journals and proceedings.